article banner

 • It is difficult to find a comparable transaction and;

-• However, as DCF method relies on uncertain factors such as the projected amount at the time of purchase, if there are multiple candidates including the DCF method, select the most appropriate method other than DCF method.
+• However, as DCF method relies on uncertain factors such as the projected amount at the time of purchase, if there are multiple other potential transfer pricing methods that can be used, including the DCF method, one of the other transfer pricing methods should be selected, instead of the DCF method.

 NTA and taxpayer behaviour